anapsix/dynamicinfradays/user/pages/2015-nyc-home/_speakers/features.md

     - header: <a href="/2015-nyc-programme#mattb">Matt Butcher</a>
       text: "Matt is a core contributor to the Deis platform at Engine Yard."
       icon: user
+    - header: <a href="/2015-nyc-programme#johnd">John Downs</a>
+      text: "John Downs is a Software Engineer at Yodle and an advocate for Continuous Delivery."
+      icon: user
     - header: <a href="/2015-nyc-programme#nickg">Nick Gauthier</a>
       text: "Nick is an engineer at Codeship working on their container-based Continuous Integration and Delivery platform."
       icon: user